-Our job pathways help candidates to build the skills and experience they need to successfully apply for entry level to managerial roles in the creative sector.
+Our job pathways help candidates to build the skills and experience they need to successfully apply for entry-level to managerial roles in the creative sector.
 These pathways are built in collaboration with employers and training providers.
-Some examples are:
+Examples of these pathways are:

-Film Production Assistant helping to coordinate filming on location: 4 day orientation training prior to going on set, paid work experience as a daily (casual) worker on film shoots, and support using this experience to apply for a role as a runner in a film production company.
+Film Production Assistant helping to coordinate filming on location.
+A 4 day orientation training prior to going on set.
+Paid work experience as a daily (casual) worker on film shoots, and support using this experience to apply for a role as a runner in a film production company.

-Theatre Technician working on live performances: 4 week introductory training covering a variety of technical roles (sound, lighting, stage management, video production) followed by paid work experience with a theatre or live production company, leading to enrolment on a formal training programme.
+Theatre Technician working on live performances.
+A 4 week introductory training covering a variety of technical roles.
+This includes sound, lighting, stage management, and video production.
+This is followed by paid work experience with a theatre or live production company, leading to enrolment on a formal training programme.

-Set Ready Training is aimed at new entrants to the creative industries: 3 day training course covering key elements so that on completion of the training, candidates will be 'set-ready’ and more confident to apply for future trainee opportunities on productions.
+Set Ready Training is aimed at new entrants to the creative industries.
+A 3 day training course covers key elements.
+On completion of the training, candidates will be 'set-ready’ and more confident to apply for future trainee opportunities on productions.

-Enrolment for the Set Ready training programme for 2022 is now closed, but new opportunities will be available in 2023 so please check back soon.
+Enrolment for the Set Ready training programme for 2022 is now closed.
+New opportunities will be available in 2023 so please check back soon.

 Accessing apprenticeship opportunities

-We work with the latest and renowned apprenticeship providers, supporting with a pipeline of enthusiastic and diverse candidates who are ready to learn and develop in your organisation.
+We work with the latest and most renowned apprenticeship providers.
+We support a pipeline of enthusiastic and diverse candidates who are ready to learn and develop in your organisation.

 “95% of apprentices who completed our programmes landed a job in their field within 90 days” Multiverse